NETWAYS/gitlab-training/day1/03_Basics/05_Gitignore.md

 !SLIDE
 # Exclude files with .gitignore

-The `.gitignore` file can used to ignore files from being tracked by Git.
+The `.gitignore` file can be used to ignore files from being tracked by Git.
 Each line specifies a pattern to ignore.
 The file is read from top to bottom.

 * Build directories for compilation (e.g. `debug/`, `release/`)
 * Files generated at runtime (e.g. test results or stats)